briandenicola/codespaces-developer-demo/README.md

 - [X] Workload identity deployment
 - [X] Developer namespace with OSM enabled
 - [X] Update for Web Application Routing
-- [ ] Update Documentation and examples
+- [X] Update Documentation and examples

-# Issue
+# Issues
-- [ ] There is a current issue with Web Application Routing when using a custom Service Account
+- [X] There is a current issue with Web Application Routing when using a custom Service Account